 H.B.
-No. 4048 aims to enhance compensation, leave, and physical fitness standards for employees of the Office of the Inspector General of the Texas Juvenile Justice Department.
-The bill amends various sections of the Government Code to include the Texas Juvenile Justice Department as a recognized law enforcement agency and establishes criteria for hazardous duty pay.
-Specifically, it stipulates that hazardous duty pay will be included in the compensation for individuals who have routine direct contact with youth in residential facilities or under supervision, as well as for investigators and security personnel employed by the Office of the Inspector General.
+No. 4048 amends various sections of the Government Code and Human Resources Code to enhance compensation, leave, and physical fitness standards for employees of the Office of the Inspector General of the Texas Juvenile Justice Department.
+Notably, the bill includes the Texas Juvenile Justice Department in the definition of "law enforcement agency" and establishes that hazardous duty pay must be included in the compensation for individuals who have routine direct contact with youth in residential facilities or under supervision, as well as for specific roles within the Office of the Inspector General.
+Additionally, it mandates that peace officers commissioned under the relevant provisions are compensated according to Schedule C of the position classification salary schedule.

 Statutes affected: